barryclark/jekyll-now/news/_posts/2017-3-8-cosyne-workshops-2017-day1-1.md

 ----
 (Written by David Hocker)

-The before first day of COSYNE workshops we arrived yesterday with an ominous “There’s a huge snowstorm coming tomorrow.
+Before the first day of COSYNE workshops we arrived with an ominous “There’s a huge snowstorm coming tomorrow.
 HUGE!” which didn’t fail to deliver:

 <p style = "text-align: center;">
 <img src="/images/snowbird.JPG" width="400">